Socioeconomic disparities in mobility behavior during the COVID-19 pandemic in developing countries: Materials and Methods

 \subsubsection{Commute distances}

-To compute distances between home and work locations in Fig.~\ref{fig:conditioned_model_parameters}, we process individual level information.
+To compute distances between home and work locations in Fig.~\ref{fig:conditioned_model_parameters}, we leverage individual-level coordinates of home and workplaces and compute the Haversine distance between the two locations~\cite{Haversineformula}.
 We take the logarithm of distances to regularize the distribution.
-Then, each individual log distance is standardized by subtracting the average of all users in a wealth group and dividing by the standard deviation, such that all distributions are centered around $0$ with a width of $1$.
+Then, log distances are standardized by subtracting the average of all users in a wealth group and dividing by the standard deviation, such that all distributions are centered around $0$ with a width of $1$.